Stay alert and stay safe

 School of Hospitality and Tourism upgrades include:

-4Nines, Culinary Campus International Market, the Demo Theatre and Destinations Travel by SAIT will remain open throughout the project.
+4Nines, The Butchery, Culinary Campus International Market, the Demo Theatre and Destinations Travel by SAIT will remain open throughout the project.

-The Highwood will be closed during space-specific renovations, currently targeted to begin in January 2025.
-The Butchery will also be closed during space-specific renovations.
+The Highwood will be closed during space-specific renovations, scheduled to begin in June 2025.
 Details to come.

 The rooftop beehives will be temporarily relocated during construction.